7 Different Types of Income Streams

 Active and Passive Income Streams

-There are two types of income stream, active and passive.
+There are two types of income streams, active and passive.
 Your business is most likely using an active income stream.
 This is where you do some work or provide a service, and someone pays you for it.
 Very simple and a direct connection between the work and payment.

 Passive income is where the income is not directly tied to the work you do.
 Don’t be fooled.
 Although it says passive income, there is still work required to generate the revenue.
 It doesn’t come for free.
 In general, the work needed for a passive income stream takes place early on, and the income comes later.